Old problems, new solutions. Innovating through philanthropy.

 Through this research on Rise Up, we have a unique opportunity to contribute to the growing body of knowledge about the efficacy of GBI programs and to translate learning from this program into changes in policy and practice to support economic mobility for low-income households.
 While standard evaluations ask a yes or no question, “Does this program work?”, nuance is needed to leverage learnings into effective policy change.
 We need to know how greater agency through unrestricted cash affects family decisions.

-Community members and Rise Up participants will play formal and central roles in the study.
+Community members and Rise Up participants play formal and central roles in the study.
 We recognize that Cambridge residents know firsthand about raising a family in our city, and their voices can ensure the study reveals truths about the challenges they face and the successes they achieve.
 First, Cambridge community members and Rise Up participants are serving on a Research Advisory Council (RAC).
 The RAC provides input into what kinds of information is collected and how and will be a part of making sense of the information once it is collected.
 Members are compensated for their time and expertise.
-Additionally, three Community Researchers have joined the MDRC research team and will be involved in all aspects of the study.
-These important partners will give power to community voice and help ensure that the research leaves our community stronger than before.
+Additionally, three Community Researchers joined the MDRC research team and are involved in all aspects of the study.
+These important partners give power to community voice and help ensure that the research leaves our community stronger than before.

 Join us